-- Two days in the Loire Valley
+- The Loire Valley

-- Two days to Normandy beaches
+- Normandy beaches

 The homestay, in which students are placed with selected families in and around Dijon, is as important an aspect of the program as the academic courses.
 The homestay is more than a place to sleep and eat; it is here that students will develop their spoken French and learn the most about France.
 It is a portal to French civilization and culture.
 It serves as a resource for class assignments in the first-year student seminar.
 Students take their breakfasts and evening meals in their host families; on weekends, when there are no excursions, students are offered all of their meals in their host families.
 Not all the host families are traditional.
 Some families have children and some do not.
 Some are traditional families and some are single women who want to share their apartments with a Colby student.
 The resident director will try to place each student with the family that best seems to fit his or her profile in the housing form included with the registration packet.